MilosNalovic/MilosNalovic/README.md

 * 🌍  I'm based in Belgrade, Serbia
 * ✉️  You can contact me at [milos.nalovic@gmail.com](mailto:milos.nalovic@gmail.com)
-* 🤝  I'm open to collaborating on react projects
+* 🤝  I'm open to collaborating on React projects

 ### Skills